Svenito/versup/README.md

 # Configuration

-One intial launch, versup copies a default config to your home directory (`~/.config/versup.json`) which has some good defaults.
+On intial launch, versup copies a default config to your home directory (`~/.config/versup.json`) which has some good defaults.

 ```
 {